-Not wasting food is one of the easiest and most powerful actions an individual consumer can take to lower their climate change footprint by reducing greenhouse gas emissions and conserving natural resources.
-Reducing food waste also saves money and yet food waste is still a pressing problem not just in Canada, but around the world.
+Not wasting food is one of the easiest and most powerful actions an individual consumer can take to lower their carbon footprint.
+Wasting less food reduces greenhouse gas emissions and conserves natural resources.
+Reducing food waste also saves money and yet, food waste is still a pressing problem not just in Canada, but around the world.

 Every year, mountains of food are wasted or lost globally, which results in financial losses and greenhouse gas emissions.
-Despite much of that waste being avoidable, food waste is still high in most industrialised countries.
+Even though much of that waste is avoidable, food waste is still high in most industrialised countries.

 In this article, we take a brief look at food waste at the global level before focusing on food waste in Canada.

 - Globally, 1.3 billion tonnes of edible food is wasted or lost every year.

 - The average consumer household food waste in Europe and North America is between 95 and 115 kilograms, while in sub-Saharan Africa, South and Southeastern Asia, it is only 6-11 kilograms per year.

 - Saving just a quarter of food lost or wasted globally each year would feed 870 million people.

 - Canadians create over 50 million tonnes of food waste every year despite 60% of it being avoidable through better planning and awareness.

 - The average Canadian household produces 79 kilograms of food waste per year according to the UN Food Waste Index.